laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 #### DNA-assembly<a id='assembly'></a>

-The DNA sequencing machine outputs an analog signal (e.g. light intensities or electric signals).
+The DNA sequencer outputs an analog signal (e.g. light intensities or electric signals).
 We want to process this signal to get the sequence.
-In essence, one could think of the DNA as a message, the sequencer as a bad channel, and the base caller and assembler as the decoder.
+In essence, one could think of the DNA as a message, the sequencer as a communication channel, and the base caller and assembler as the decoder.
 This abstraction is shown below:

 <div class="fig figcenter fighighlight">